rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _We think in types more than we realize._

 Are there any "gotcha" free environments?
 Haskell comes close but is not perfect[^haskell].
-Proof assistants like Idris come to mind, these can even verify totality.
+Proof assistants like Idris come to mind, you get sound abstractions, these can even verify totality.
 That is kinda interesting, let's pause for a bit here...
 Consider the levels of abstraction used in proof assistants.
 It appears that our brain needs something at the level of a dependently typed lambda calculus to work correctly[^ml].
 That could make sense, for things to be logical you need, well you need the logic itself.
+Proof assistants are not "gotcha" free, they have different type of gotchas[^proofassist].

 [^non-termination]: I sometimes see this argument "It is impossible to statically reason about termination in a Turing complete PL, thus, all hope is lost".
 Firstly, this is inaccurate: it is possible to statically verify totality on a subset of programs.
 Secondly: if non-termination is like accidentally hurting your foot, then exception is like shooting yourself in the foot.
 Missing file should, IMO, rarely be treated as non-termination.
 (I use the terms _total_, _terminating_ and _partial_, *non_terminating* interchangeably.)